 After the surgery you may stay in a recovery area for at least a few hours and then you can usually go home.

-Follow your healthcare provider's instructions to keep the wound clean and dry.
-Wash your hands before and after touching the wound.
-Wear loose fitting clothing to keep from irritating the incision.
+Follow your healthcare provider's instructions to keep the wounds clean and dry.
+Wash your hands before and after touching the wounds.
+Wear loose fitting clothing to keep from irritating the incisions.

 Ask your healthcare provider:

 - How long it will take to recover

 - What activities you should avoid, including lifting, and when you can return to your normal activities